UBC-CIC/TapGives/docs/MpesaDeploymentGuide.md

 # Step 1: Aquire an M-Pesa Till
 The M-Pesa till ​​enables business owners to collect payments on the till and use the money collected to make other transactions directly from their till, to a bank account for example.
-See their [official website](https://m-pesaforbusiness.co.ke/) for instructions on opening a till.
+See their [official website](https://m-pesaforbusiness.co.ke/) for instructions on how to open a till.

 To proceed, you will need a Business Shortcode (Store number/Head office/Paybill/B2C).